 The roof of a house is not the sexiest feature; yet, it is a very prominent one no doubt.
 With this prominence also comes an important role in which the roof play.
 It provides shelter from all weather elements while helping to define the structure itself.
 Rain, wind, snow, and the sun are all kept at bay by the roof of our home.
 Some homes will have very high pitched roofs, and then there are those that have moderate and low pitches.
 It is not by accident that these roofs come in several heights and pitches.
 It was born out of necessity that roof plans take on such varying degrees of design.
-Therefore, designing a roof plan is critical to the overall process of a good home plan design project.
+Therefore, designing a roof plan for a house is critical to the overall process of a good house design.

-As with many other elements of residential planning, a roof plan design should blend with the house based on its style of architecture.
+As with many other elements of residential planning, you should be designing a roof plan to blend with the house based on its style of architecture.
 The roof of a Tudor house should be steeply pitched with shallow eaves, as it is a key element in how the style is defined.
 On the other hand, a prairie style home should have a low pitch roof with very broad eaves, as this too speaks to one of several characteristics associated with this type of home.

 There are many different roof configurations found on homes across America.
 The most common roof design types are the gable, hip, cross-gabled, cross-hipped, and dormer roofs.
 For the most part, you will see different variations of these across a broad assemblage of architectural styles.
 More specific, and arguably, less common residential roof designs include salt box, shed, gambrel, mansard, dutch gable, half-hipped, butterfly, and M-shaped.
 Paring these roof types with the appropriate architectural style is recommended for a home to obtain design harmony and curb appeal.